 As children transition through year groups, they develop skills and knowledge that prepare them for life beyond the school environment.

-Children's work is assessed against Chilli Challenges; Chilli 2 being what the children should be able to do using the technique taught.
+Children's work is assessed against the 'ARE Learning' outlined in the Medium Term Planning.
 These ongoing formative assessments provide evidence for a summative assessment at the end of the Autumn, Spring and Summer term.

 We also measure impact through pupil voice and work scrutinies.
 Art and Design books, which include Design and Technology units of work, are passed up through school allowing us to see how the quality of work improves year on year.
 Children’s work is celebrated on displays around school and photographs are uploaded onto the school website and social media accounts.

 • To take inspiration from design throughout history

 The new National Design and Technology Curriculum (in England) came into force in September 2014.
 To view a full copy of the current Primary School National Curriculum Design and Technology programs of study, please click here